An Evil Set Upon Them

 I believe The Greatest Love loves all Their children including the autocrats.
 But that does not mean They do not see the evil in their actions.
 The actions on which they will be judged.
 I pray for the soul of the Russian President.
 That he may find enlightenment in the heavens along with justice here on earth, without further bloodshed.
 The killing must end.

 I believe The Greatest Love abhors war but recognizes that a nation’s people are sometimes forced into war, crying out to be defended.
 For this reason I do not pray for an unconditional peace: a one-sided peace dictated by the aggressor.
 Instead I pray for a just peace.
 A peace that the Ukrainian people can accept.
-A peace that returns to them their territory occupied by the aggressors, and maintains their hopes for a free and democratically governed nation.
+A peace that maintains their hopes for a free and democratically governed nation.

 I believe people must sometimes take up arms against aggression and fight against the boot of autocracy.
 Fight to maintain their land, institutions, and ideals, they have worked so hard to build up.
 Until that fight is complete I will pray that the Ukrainian forces can remain strong.
 And that the sanctions the world places on Russia can force that nation’s president, or at least her people, to rethink the path he has chosen to take.

 There are some that would argue that the path towards peace lies solely with non-violent resistance.
-Such forms of resistance have borne great successes, from the Salt March in India led by Mohandas Gandhi, to the Civil Rights Marches in the American South led by the Reverend Dr. Martin Luther King Jr, and others.
-But when the oppressor/aggressor is willing to declare open warfare against entire populations regardless of their methods, the limits of such non-violent resistance can become apparent.
-As George Orwell pointed out in 1949: “It is difficult to see how Gandhi’s methods could be applied in a country where opponents of the regime disappear in the middle of the night and are never heard of again.”
+Such resistance has borne great successes, from the Salt March in India led by Mohandas Gandhi, to the Civil Rights Marches in the American South led by the Reverend Dr. Martin Luther King Jr. But perhaps the most revered message of pacifism came from Jesus Christ in his Sermon on the Mount:

 Yes The Greatest Love abhors war and the loss of human life it entails; the pain and suffering of the innocent.
-But there is something far worse than such devastation: when love, as enshrined in truths that are embraced by a nation, is then stripped away when evil is set upon them.
+But there is something worse than such devastation: when love, as enshrined in truths that are embraced by a nation, are then stripped away when an evil is set upon them.